White Plains, NY Foreclosure Defense Attorney

 It is not a crime to fall behind on your mortgage.
 There is no reason to be ashamed, either.
 If you face foreclosure on your home or other real estate, it is simply time for you to take action.
 You can start by seeking help from an experienced White Plains foreclosure defense lawyer.

 Michael H. Schwartz is the attorney you need to pursue changes in the terms of your mortgage loan, or a loan modification, and take all other steps to keep you in your home.
 He has never lost a client’s house or other real estate to foreclosure.
 This is an unequaled record for securing loan modifications.

 If you are like most homeowners, the prospect of foreclosure is new to you.
 You need solid information – quickly.
 We completely understand.
-Here, we discuss several questions about foreclosure defense that many people have in White Plains and throughout New York.
+Here, we discuss several questions about foreclosure defense that many people have in White Plains, Westchester County and throughout New York.
 For a review of the specific facts of your case, call or reach us online today at Michael H. Schwartz, P.C.
 Our initial consultations are always free.

 “Michael Schwartz is an excellent lawyer due to his personable demeanor, quick response to questions and speedy case filing.
 I would recommend him to anyone in need of financial help.”– Anonymous

 - 2 What Should I Expect in a Foreclosure Proceeding in New York?